What We Do

 We provide resources that enhance the emotional, social, and physical well-being of seniors, adults with disabilities, and those who care for them.

-Here is an overview of our services.
 Click a service title to learn more.

 We provide objective information about aging and disability related programs and services.
 Our goal is to support the independence, dignity and health of older adults.
 We can assist you to identify, understand, and access services to help you stay independent.
 There are many resources available.
 Just ask for what you need, we are here to help!